pdavis39/USGIF-demo/README.md

 # USGIF-demo
-This is the code used to support
+This is the code used to during the April 7th USGIF presentation